-Colleen Boyce is the Director of NRIO.
-She has been with NRIO since 1996.
-Colleen brings over 30 years of health care experience to NRIO.
-Not only does she lead a team of professionals at NRIO, is extremely client/family centred, she also offers a large amount of her time and expertise to committees and volunteer associations in the Greater Toronto Area Acquired Brain Injury community.
-In 2006, Colleen was awarded “Professional of the Year” award from OBIA and in 2013 BIST Volunteer of the Year Award.
+Colleen Boyce is currently working part-time; Senior Advisor, Client Services effective 2022.
+She has been with NRIO since 1996, working as the Director.
+Colleen brings over 33 years of health care experience to NRIO.
+Not only did she lead a team of professionals at NRIO, is extremely client/family centred, she also offers a large amount of her time and expertise to committees and volunteer associations in the Greater Toronto Area Acquired Brain Injury community.
+Colleen continues to be the first point of contact for NRIO.
+In 2006, Colleen was awarded “Professional of the Year” award from OBIA, in 2013 BIST Volunteer of the Year Award and in 2020 the Health Care Provider of the Year award from OBIA/PIA.
 Colleen is a member in good standing of the College of Vocational and Rehabilitation Professionals, Registered Rehabilitation Professional (RRP) designation, is a Certified Case Manager (McMaster University) and is a Certified Canadian Life Care Planner CCLCP (University of Florida, license # 0105).
 Colleen loves to volunteer, run, play tennis and bridge.

 Melanie Hay, MSc (OT), is a full time Occupational Therapist with NRIO since 2009, who graduated from McMaster University.
 Melanie is registered with the College of Occupational Therapists of Ontario (COTO) and is an active member of the Ontario Society of Occupational Therapists (OSOT).
 As an OT at NRIO, Melanie assists clients to maximize their daily functioning in a manner that safely encourages independence and improved quality of life, Form 1’s, In Home Assessments, cognitive, functional and residential assessments.